-Appendix 1 the appropriate box/boxes specific.
-Tra a rather bro nature, it do targets to developed t bjectives and targets have been identified as they will be scheme ansportation Services as dealt with in this assessment, represent bad approach to transportation in Aberdeenshire.
-By its strategic bes not provide sufficient detail for specific equality objectives and be identified.
-However, all transportation schemes will be to respect and embrace equality and diversity in Aberdeenshire, ubsequently, be required to complete scheme specific Equality essments.
-2 Negative Impacts have been identified, these can be mitigated - please explain.
-Please fill in Stage 13 if this option is chosen.
-None 3 The activity will have negative impacts which cannot be mitigated fully - please explain.
-Please fill in Stage 13 if this option is chosen None n/a
+No quality objectives and targets have been identified as they will be scheme specific.
+Transportation Services as dealt with in this assessment, represent a rather broad approach to transportation in Aberdeenshire.
+By its strategic nature, it does not provide sufficient detail for specific equality objectives and targets to be identified.
+However, all transportation schemes will be developed to respect and embrace equality and diversity in Aberdeenshire, and will, subsequently, be required to complete scheme specific Equality Impact Assessments through which some of the negative impacts may be mitigated.